Undergraduate Course Catalog 2016-2017

 College of Health and Human Services

 The College of Health and Human Services, established in 1968, was created in response to the growing need for programs in higher education that prepare young men and women for health-related careers.
-The College offers undergraduate instruction leading to the bachelor of science degree in athletic training, communication sciences and disorders, family studies, health management and policy (with an option in public health), kinesiology (with options in exercise science, outdoor education, physical education, and sport studies), nursing, occupational therapy, recreation management and policy (with options in program administration and therapeutic recreation), and social work.
-Each program enables students to acquire the basic knowledge and skills needed to practice their chosen professions and to obtain a broad cultural background in the humanities and social sciences.
+The College offers undergraduate instruction leading to the bachelor of science degree in athletic training, communication sciences and disorders, human development and family studies, health management and policy, kinesiology (with options in exercise science, outdoor education, health & physical education, and sport studies), nursing, occupational therapy, recreation management and policy (with options in program & event management and therapeutic recreation), and social work.
+Each program enables students to acquire the basic knowledge and skills needed to practice in their chosen professions and to obtain a broad cultural background in the humanities and social sciences.

 A limited number of well-qualified first-year students who have expressed an interest in a health-related career but who are undecided about a specific major may enter the College of Health and Human Services as undeclared students.
 Undeclared students should explore possible majors by selecting courses from those listed below.
 Degree candidates must satisfy all of the University and Discovery Program requirements in addition to satisfying the requirements of their major.
 Students will also be required to complete a senior capstone course/experience within their major.